-After the birth of a baby, it is common for care providers to watch a newborn closely.
-One of the things that your care provider will be monitoring is jaundice.
-Newborn jaundice is normal in most newborns.
-However if the jaundice appears out of the normal range then steps will be taken to get it back under control.
+After the birth of a baby, it is common for health care providers to watch a newborn closely.
+One of the conditions your care provider will be monitoring for is jaundice.
+Jaundice is normal in most newborns.
+However, if the jaundice appears out of the normal range, then steps will be taken to get it back under control.

 Jaundice is more common in breastfed babies and tends to last a bit longer.
-Unfortunately, there is conflicting information about how jaundice should be handled in the breastfed baby, and the treatment of jaundice can greatly impact the breastfeeding relationship long term.
+Unfortunately, there is conflicting information about how jaundice should be handled in the breastfed baby.
+The treatment of jaundice can greatly impact the breastfeeding relationship long term.

 What is Newborn Jaundice?

 Jaundice is a condition that can occur in newborns within 2-3 days of birth.
 Jaundice is a yellowing of the skin or whites of the eyes.
 This is caused by elevated bilirubin levels in the newborn’s blood.
 Jaundice normally appears first on the face and then will move down the body to the chest, abdomen, arms, and legs.
 Jaundice is best seen in natural light and can be harder to detect in dark skinned babies.
 If jaundice is suspected, your health care provider will run blood tests to measure the amount of bilirubin in the blood.